Previously: The Dark Watchers.

 The implications of this universality warrant further exploration in future research.

 Subject may or may not be related to the ikiryo, or “living ghost.”
 In Japan, ikiryo are essentially the spirits of living humans which have separated from the body, thus creating an exact copy of this human — one capable of moving through the world and acting independently of their original self.
 The original self is typically not aware of the ikiryo’s existence unless specific attention has been brought to the entity in some way — for example, if the living human has an experience of “meeting themselves,” so to speak.

 Ikiryo may form in any number of ways, including but not limited to physical or emotional trauma, extreme desire or hatred, a near-death experience, or as part of a grudge or curse.
 In literature, the entity arising from Lady Rokujo in The Tale of Genji may be considered a prime example of a traditional ikiryo.

 Ikiryo differ from subject in that they are not traditionally omens of death; however, in some regions, they may take on this role.
 In such instances, they may be referred to by alternate names or terms, including “amabito,” “tobi-damashi,” “omokage,” “omaku,” and “shininbo.”
-These entities’ modi operandi may not be exactly like either the traditional ikiryo’s or that of subject; however, there are enough similarities for the connection to be of interest.
+These entities’ modi operandii may not be exactly like either the traditional ikiryo’s or that of subject; however, there are enough similarities for the connection to be of interest.